Hello, below are answers to questions I'm occasionally asked.

 What is Your Denomination?

 Answer: I'm a missionary bishop and priest serving with the Communion of Evangelical Episcopal Churches (CEEC).
 The CEEC is an evangelical, charismatic, and sacramental worldwide Christian Communion.
 We will work with anyone, who will work with us, to proclaim the Good News of Jesus and advance the kingdom of God.

 What's the Difference Between a Priest and Pastor?

-My ministry role has me functioning more in the traditional role as a missionary priest, rather than the contemporary designation of "pastor".
+My ministry role has me functioning in the role of a missionary bishop and priest, rather than the contemporary designation of "pastor".
 As such, my focus is on proclaiming the Good News of Jesus and reaching the lost, promoting generational revival, equipping followers of Jesus to extend the Kingdom of God into our post-Christian society, and working across denominational lines in visible unity in Christ.

-Didn't Jesus Say, in Mt.
-23:8-12, Not to Call Anyone "father"?
+You are referred to as "Father".
+Didn't Jesus Say, in Matthew 23:8-12, Not to Call Anyone "father"?

 Remember, Paul repeatedly called Timothy his "son" and "my child" (1 Tim.
 1:2, 2 Tim.
 1:2,).
 Paul called both Titus and Onesimus his "child" (Tit.
 1:4, Phm.
 10).
 Peter called "John Mark his "son" (1 Pet.
 5:13).
 John and Paul called their readers "my little children" (Gal.
 4:19, 1 Jn.
 2:1).
 Paul wrote to the Corinthian believers: "for in Christ Jesus I became your father through the gospel.”
 (1 Cor.
 4:14–15).

 Are You Part of The Episcopal Church USA (ECUSA)?